aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridcells/_index.md

 ```

-the default column width in the worksheet,in unit of characters.
+Gets the default column width in the worksheet,in unit of characters.

 **Returns:**
 double